Financial Assistance for your adoption.

 A: Yes, an Ohio family is eligible for the $10,000 Ohio income tax credit as well as the federal tax credit every time it adopts a child that meets the standards the law requires.

-Note: The State of Ohio Adoption Tax Credit is limited to $10,000 per child adopted during the taxable year, and any unused amounts can be carried forward for up to two years.
+Note: The State of Ohio Adoption Tax Credit is limited to $10,000 per child adopted during the taxable year, and any unused amounts can be carried forward for five years(six total).
+One cannot claim the State of Ohio Adoption Tax Credit for a failed adoption.